mkuruganti1/bipoc-website/README.md

 # bipoc-website
-A website to educate on, inform about, and support BIPOC
+A website to educate on, inform about, and support BIPOC.